robj3d3/robj3d3.github.io/_css-socials/quiznights.md

 As a fresher back in October I absolutely loved the Halloween quiz night, so much so that straight afterwards I was already ready to hop on and help organise the next one!

-Vote for me for Socials Rep and I'll make this happen!
+As your Socials Rep I'll make this happen!

 ![quiznights](https://robhallam.uk/assets/quiznights.png)